-A notable number of buyers complain in their EI reviews that the woman made 'no effort' during their time together, that she failed to 'engage' with them, that the experience felt impersonal or not 'special' Indeed, a constant refrain throughout the negative reviews on EI in particular was that the 'service' received was 'mechanical', that the women did not really interact - did not make eye contact or did not want to be touched.497 The literature suggests that the lack of eye contact and a mechanistic approach of 'going through the motions' are potential indicators of dissociation - a coping mechanism commonly used by women in prostitution to detach themselves from stressful situations or traumatic experiences.498 It is very likely that behaviours such as these raise the issue of consent about unwanted, intrusive and exploitative acts.
+A notable number of buyers complain in their EI reviews that the woman made 'no effort' during their time together, that she failed to 'engage' with them, that the experience felt impersonal or not 'special' Indeed, a constant refrain throughout the in the Context of Prostitution Law Reform.
+Dublin: SERP negative reviews on EI in particular was that the 'service' received was 'mechanical', that the women did not really interact - did not make eye contact or did not want to be touched.
+The literature suggests that the lack of eye contact and a mechanistic approach of 'going through the motions' are potential indicators of dissociation - a coping mechanism commonly used by women in prostitution to detach themselves from stressful situations or traumatic experiences.
+It is very likely that behaviours such as these raise the issue of consent about unwanted, intrusive and exploitative acts.